davetuikong/SchoolGuru-Free-Education-Management-System/README.md

-Easy to Manage Schools, Colleges, Universities & Training Centres
+SchoolGuru  is a Free School Management system to help manage Manage Schools, Colleges, Universities & Training Centres

-Its Completely Free just Upload your modification to this Github.

 It is Built on .NET 4.5 Framwork, C# and runs on the Powerful PostgreSQL Database SchoolGuru integrates your Education Community and takes the hassle.